Sciences

 Further studies

-The Bachelor of Science in Biology is a general degree: although there are possibilities of professional integration after this degree, depending on the desires and skills of our students, the majority of them go on to study for a Master's degree.
-The generalist and multidisciplinary nature of the BE degree allows students to integrate a wide range of training programs.
+The SV Bachelor's degree with a BE course is a general bachelor's degree: although there are opportunities for professional integration at the end of this bachelor's degree depending on the desires and skills of our students, the majority of them go on to continue their studies in a Master's degree.
+The generalist and multidisciplinary nature of the SV BE course allows students to join a wide range of courses.

 1- Towards research careers:

-Currently, many students continue their studies in a Master's degree in a specialized field, and if necessary, they go on to a Doctorate.
-The level of training of the Bachelor's degree in Biology and Ecology allows students to integrate a wide range of Master's level courses in the thematic fields of scientific ecology, evolutionary sciences or epidemiology (e.g. BEE, GE and EcoEPI Master's degrees of the Biology and Ecology teaching department).
+Currently, many students continue their studies in a Master's degree in a specialized disciplinary field, and if necessary, they continue on to a PhD.
+The level of training of the SV bachelor's degree in BE allows students to integrate a wide range of Master's level training courses in the thematic fields of scientific ecology, evolutionary sciences or epidemiology (e.g. Master's mention BEE, GE and EcoEPI of the Biology Ecology teaching department).

-The second outlet, which is currently taking off, is the continuation of the training in Master's degree with a specialization in a "professionalizing" Master's degree, among the training courses offered in ecology, and mainly in Montpellier, in the very broad field of applied ecology, aquatic bioresources and land management.
+The second opportunity, which is currently taking off, is that of continuing the Master's degree with a specialization in a "professionalizing" master's degree, among the courses offered in ecology, and mainly in Montpellier, in the very broad field of applied ecology, aquatic bioresources and land management.

-3- Towards careers in teaching, training and scientific communication :
+3- Towards the professions of teaching, training and scientific communication:

-The third outlet, which is also expanding, is the continuation of the training in Master's degree with a specialization in scientific communication and animation.
-The initial training must allow students to approach this specialization with a very good scientific foundation and a broad view of different disciplinary fields.
-The Bachelor's degree in Science and Engineering (BE), through its pedagogical approach, is a very good springboard towards these professions.
+The third opportunity, also expanding, is that of continuing the Master's degree with a specialization in communication and scientific animation.
+The initial training must make it possible to approach this specialization with a very good scientific foundation and a broad view of different disciplinary fields.
+The SV Bachelor's degree in BE with its pedagogical approaches is a very good springboard to these professions.

-Another outlet is the teaching profession in primary or secondary schools, in connection with the INSPE (Cursus Métiers de Education).
-In the Master's program, teaching in the Life and Earth Sciences disciplines remains the responsibility of the teaching departments of the Faculty of Sciences, which allows for continuity in the teaching team.
+Another outlet is that of teaching professions in primary or secondary schools, in connection with the INSPE (Cursus Métiers de Éducation).
+In the master's program, teaching in the disciplinary fields of Life and Earth Sciences remains the responsibility of the Teaching Departments of the Faculty of Science, which allows for continuity of the teaching team.

-NB: The BE license is not, however, the most appropriate pathway for an orientation towards the teaching profession, which is the logical continuation of the Earth Sciences license (SVT-CME) for the MEEF2nd degree or the Sciences & Technologies license for the MEEF1st degree.
+NB: The BE degree is not however the most appropriate path to the teaching profession, which is the logical continuation of the bachelor's degree in Earth Sciences SVT-CME course for the MEEF 2nddegree or the Science & Technology degree for the MEEF1st degree.

 Read more